Sign-SZPO: Provable Preference-based Reinforcement Learning with an Unknown Link Function: Discussions

-\textbf{Distinguishability in Convergence Rate.} Due to the approach that \texttt{ZSPO} uses panelists, i.e., use trajectories generated by different policies to query panelists to infer which policy has a larger value function, the method we propose suffers from the panelist distinguishability limit $\varepsilon_D^*$, which limits the convergence rate of the proposed \texttt{ZSPO} algorithm.
+\textbf{Distinguishability in Convergence Rate.} Due to the approach that \texttt{Sign-SZPO} uses oracles, i.e., using trajectories generated by different policies to query oracles to infer which policy has a larger value function, the method we propose suffers from the oracle distinguishability limit $\varepsilon_D^*$, which limits the convergence rate of the proposed \texttt{Sign-SZPO} algorithm.
 The influence may depend on multiple factors that the RL agent cannot control, as specified in section~\ref{sec:appendix-distinguish}.
-These factors may include the underlying RL problem itself, the true reward function, and the nature of the panelists being used.
-To mitigate it, we could either employ panelists of higher quality and let them compare larger batches of trajectories, or we could regularize the policy being explored so that the comparison suffers less from this distinguishability.
-It also remains an open question whether the way \texttt{ZSPO} uses the preference panelists is the optimal approach to train RL agents from preference feedback.
+These factors may include the underlying RL problem itself, the true reward function, and the nature of the oracles being used.
+To mitigate it, we could either employ oracles of higher quality and let them compare larger batches of trajectories, or we could regularize the policy being explored so that the comparison suffers less from this distinguishability.
+It also remains an open question whether the way \texttt{Sign-SZPO} uses the preference oracles is the optimal approach to train RL agents from preference feedback.